Beeston railway station: Facilities

-The station is managed by East Midlands Railway.

 Passenger numbers using the station have risen substantially in recent years; facilities include a ticket office, ticket vending machines, a café, bicycle racks, car parking and a taxi rank.

 The Derby-Nottingham section of Route 6 of the National Cycle Network passes by the station and provides a traffic-free cycle route to the University of Nottingham.

 The Victoria Hotel public house is adjacent to the Nottingham-bound platform and has its own gate access to the platform, for which it reputedly pays an annual peppercorn rent of 50 pence.
 The gate was locked out of use for a number of years, so access to the Victoria Hotel was via Technology Drive or Barton St; however, it was opened for access again in 2014.

 Network Rail have a long-term aspiration to extend both platforms by up to 69 metres.

 In January 2024, Network Rail started work on a nine month project to add new lifts, allowing direct step-free access between the two platforms.